vanvalenlab/intro-to-deepcell/pretrained_models/README.md

 ### Mesmer segmentation model

 The Mesmer model performs whole-cell segmentation of tissue imaging data.
-The input to the model is two-channel images.
+The input to the model is two-channel imaging data.
 The first channel must be a nuclear channel (such as DAPI).
 The second channel must be a membrane or cytoplasmic channel (such as E-Cadherin).
+The Mesmer model was trained on [TissueNet](https://datasets.deepcell.org/), and thus is designed to handle multiplexed imaging data of tissue samples.
+It will **not** perform well on data from other modalties, such as H&E, IHC, cell culture, etc.

+Note: The DeepCell.org predict page allows users to specify which channel is the nuclear channel and which is the membrane channel, thus supporting data that is not properly formatted.
+However, all of the other ways to access the Mesmer model (see below) expect the input data to be properly formatted.

 <table width="700" border="1" cellpadding="5">